ibm-cloud-docs/solution-tutorials/vmware-solutions-shared-getting-started.hidden.md

 ## Deploy using Schematics
 {: #deploy_using_schematics}

 {{site.data.keyword.bplong_notm}} delivers Terraform-as-a-Service so that you can use a high-level scripting language to model the resources that you want in your {{site.data.keyword.Bluemix_notm}} environment, and enable Infrastructure as Code (IaC).
 You can organize your IBM Cloud resources across environments by using workspaces.
 Every workspace is connected to a GitHub repository that contains a set of Terraform configuration files, which build a Terraform template.
-We will use {{site.data.keyword.bpshort}} to connect to the template hosted in GitHub which we reviewed above.
+Use {{site.data.keyword.bpshort}} to connect to the template hosted in GitHub which was reviewed above to configure networking and deploy a virtual machine.

 #### 	{{site.data.keyword.bplong_notm}}
 {: #create-schematics}